dober-man/GoodWAFSec/module1/lab1/lab1.rst

 1.1.5.1 Review Server Technologies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 #.
-On the BIG-IP, navigate to **Security > Application Security > Policy Building > Traffic Learning.
+On the BIG-IP, navigate to **Security > Application Security > Policy Building > Traffic Learning.**
 #.
-Observer that the WAF has "Add Policy Server Technology" suggestions.
+Observe that the WAF has "Add Policy Server Technology" suggestions.

   |image3x|
 #.
 Select all of the **Add Server Technology** recommendations and click **Accept Suggestions**.
 #.
 Remember to click **Apply Policy** at the top right.

   |image5c|